dhis2/dhis2-docs/src/sysadmin/installation.md

 If the replication connection fails and can not recover, the node will eventually be out of sync.
 To prevent this from happening, you can enable the server to shut down if it detects it has lost connection.
 This feature is disabled by default, since it will shut down the instance without warning.
-If however you have several nodes in a typical load balanced setup and can tolerate that some nodes are down, and you have adequate monitoring and alerting set up, you might consider enabling this.
+If however you have several instances in a typical load balanced setup and can tolerate that some instances are down, and you have adequate monitoring and alerting set up, you might consider enabling this.
 It can be enabled by setting this dhis.conf variable:

 ```